Clinical trials - Regulation EU No 536/2014

 - Disclosure rules describing the practical implementation of the transparency rules.

 The EMA Management Board endorsed both documents in 2015:

 - Revision of section 6 of the "Functional specifications for the EU portal and EU database to be audited" setting out features to support making information public

 - Appendix, on disclosure rules, to the "Functional specifications for the EU portal and EU database to be audited"

 The Regulation simplifies the rules on safety reporting:

 - The protocol may provide that not all adverse events (AE) and serious adverse events are recorded and reported.

-- For a clinical trial involving more than one investigational medicinal product (IMP) there is the possibility to submit in the Clinical Trial Eudravigilance database a single safety report on all IMPs used in that clinical trial.
+- For a clinical trial involving more than one investigational medicinal product (IMP) a single safety report can be submitted in the Clinical Trial Eudravigilance database.

-- Suspected unexpected serious adverse reactions (SUSARs) will be reported via the Clinical Trial Eudravigilance database.
+- Suspected unexpected serious adverse reactions (SUSARs) can be reported via the database.

-Moreover, such data should only be submitted in an application dossier if that clinical trial has been registered prior to its start in a public register which is a primary or partner registry of, or a data provider to, the WHO ICTRP.
-Data from a clinical trial started before the date of application of Regulation 536/2014 shall only be submitted in an application dossier if that clinical trial is registered in a public register which is a primary or partner registry of, or a data provider to, the WHO ICTRP or if the results of that clinical trial have been published in an independent peer- reviewed scientific publication.
+This data should only be submitted in an application if the clinical trial has been registered ahead of time in a public register which is a primary or partner registry of, or a data provider to, the WHO ICTRP.
+The same applies to data gathered from a clinical trial that took place before the date of application of the regulation, or if the results have been published in an independent peer- reviewed scientific publication.